daattali/beautiful-jekyll/README.md

 # Plans

 Beautiful Jekyll is, and always will be, free.
-But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, or unlock other special rewards, [check out the different plans](https://beautifuljekyll.com/plans).
+But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, unlock other special rewards, or simply support my development efforts, [check out the different plans](https://beautifuljekyll.com/plans).

 # Add your own content